gaurang171/simple-rest-server-no-db/README.md

-rest-noDB
+simple rest server - No DB
 =========

 Simple Rest Server without any Database.
-Data stored using files
+Data stored to files.
+No database requried